bayasdev/envycontrol/README.md

 ```

 ### Caching added with 3.4.0
 A cache was added in version 3.4.0.
 The main purpose is to cache the Nvidia PCI bus ID so that a transition from integrated mode directly to nvidia mode is possible.
+A reboot is required as usual so the changes can take effect.

 #### Cache file location

+Note that these are just helpers to accomodate maintenance tasks.
+The cache is created automatically whenever switching away from hybrid mode - to integrated or nvidia mode.

 ```python
 CACHE_FILE_PATH = '/var/cache/envycontrol/cache.json'